akeneo/pim-api-docs/content/graphql/setup/getting-started.md

 You can now ask for a token using a dedicated GraphQL query, to execute it:

-- Go to [https://graphql.sdk.akeneo.cloud](https://graphql.sdk.akeneo.cloud/), a GraphQL in browser will be displayed and allow you to execute queries.
+- Go to [https://graphql.sdk.akeneo.cloud](https://graphql.sdk.akeneo.cloud/), a **GraphQL in browser IDE** will be displayed and allow you to execute queries.
 - Replace `my-username`, `my-password`, `my-client-id`, and `my-client-secret` found on the connection page in the following query.

 ```graphql [snippet:GraphQL]